DavidAyotte/sym2-dihedral/README.md

 * dihedral.gp : functions about dihedrals congruences on modular forms;
 * misc.gp : miscealleneous functions about p-valuation of Bernoulli numbers and modular forms.

-In a gp session, after reading a file, you can type <?? nameoffile> to obtain more information about the file.
+In a gp session, after reading a file, you can type <?? name_of_file> to obtain more information about the file.

 References :